nielsenjared/nielsenjared.github.io/content/blog/big-o-quadratic-time-complexity/index.md

 | O(2^n)        | exponential   |       |
 | O(n!)         | factorial     | slow  |

-It lists common orders from fastest to slowest.
+It lists common orders by rate of growth, from fastest to slowest.

 We learned O(n), or linear time complexity, in [Big O Linear Time Complexity](https://jarednielsen.com/big-o-linear-time-complexity/).
 We’re going to skip O(log n), logarithmic complexity, for the time being.
 It will be easier to understand after learning O(n^2), quadratic time complexity.